 Advanced Emergency Medical Technician (AEMT)

 The Advanced Emergency Medical Technician (AEMT) course is a step between the EMT and the Paramedic certifications.
 This course provides training for the EMT to utilize more advanced skills and to gain a greater level of knowledge of medical concepts to ensure proper care and transportation of the emergent or critical patient.
-AEMT encompasses 16 weeks (1 semester) of classroom, lab, clinical and field education and is offered in the fall and spring semesters.
+AEMT encompasses 16 weeks (1 semester) of classroom, lab, clinical and field education and is offered in the spring semester on an as needed basis.

 The Emergency Medical Technician (EMT) Certification is required for acceptance into the Advanced Emergency Medical Technician (AEMT) course.
 The Advanced Emergency Medical Technician Certification is NOT required for acceptance into the Paramedic Technology Program.

 Advanced Emergency Medical Technician (AEMT) Course Prerequisites